-One of the standout features of the G-Booster is its dual 800-watt motors, and impressive (claimed) top speed of 55 km/h.
-I always take these estimates with a pinch of salt, as testing is usual done on flat roads with no wind and lightweight rider.
+One of the standout features of the G-Booster is its dual 800-watt motors and an impressive (claimed) top speed of 55 km/h.
+I always take these estimates with a pinch of salt, as testing is usually done on flat roads with no wind and lightweight riders.
 You can probably knock 5-10 km/h off that speed for a heavier rider on undulating terrain, which is still very impressive for an e-scooter of this price.

 Available now from Geekbuying – USE CODE: NNNKGBOSTES (€999.99 EU only)

-An e-scooter with 1600-watts needs a decent battery, and the G-Booster boasts a 48v 23Ah (1104 Wh) battery, which should give the rider enough range for hours of off-road fun.
+An e-scooter with 1600 watts needs a decent battery, and the G-Booster boasts a 48v 23Ah (1104 Wh) battery, which should give the rider enough range for hours of off-road fun.
 Claimed battery range is 85 km (52 miles) – this will be significantly variable depending on rider weight, terrain, and power level used.
-At constant full power, a 1104 Wh battery would be depleted well within the hour.
+At constant full power, an 1104 Wh battery would be depleted well within the hour.

 Weight and Size